uptane/uptane.github.io/overview.md

 and a member of the [Automotive Grade Linux](https://www.automotivelinux.org/) project, in part due to the Foundation's adoption of Uptane technology.

-On July 2018, the Uptane Alliance a non-profit under IEEE/ISTO was formed to lead the future direction of Uptane research, development, and deployment.
+On July 2018, the [Uptane Alliance](https://ieee-isto.org/member_programs/uptane-alliance/), a non-profit under IEEE/ISTO, was formed to lead the future direction of Uptane research, development, and deployment.
 The primary task of the Alliance is to be a neutral arbiter that oversees the formal standardization of Uptane and promotes security of software updates for